 Rivers are very important to Earth because they are major forces that shape the landscape.
 Also, they provide transportation and water for drinking, washing and farming.
 Rivers can flow on land or underground...more

-When water or wind loses energy and slows down, sediment can no longer be carried in it.
-The particles fall through the water or air and form a blanket of sediment on the bottom of a river, a lake, ocean,...more
+When water or wind slows down, sediment can no longer be carried in it.
+The particles of sediment fall through the water or air and form a blanket of sediment on the bottom of a river, a lake, ocean,...more

 An aquifer is the name for a layer of rock which is capable of holding a large amount of water.
 Some layers are better at holding water than others, for example a layer of sandstone can hold a good deal...more

-Ocean waves often move towards a beach at an angle.
-This moves water along the coast in a longshore current.
-Longshore currents grow stronger when the waves come towards the beach at a large angle.
-The...more
+When waves get to the beach at an angle, water moves along the coast in a longshore current.
+Longshore currents grow stronger when the waves come towards the beach at a large angle, if the waves are large,...more